Chemistry is a fundamental and exciting discipline, and one that plays a significant role in many areas of science and in everyday life.

 |Techniques and Methods in Chemistry||CH3105||10 credits|

-In the second year you will take more advanced modules that allow you to practise and consolidate your new skills by applying them to a wide range of problems.
-These include:
+In year two you will take more advanced compulsory modules that enable you to practise and consolidate new skills through application to a wide range of problems.

 |Module title||Module code||Credits|